doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Worked on a classification problem using XGBoost library in python.
 Processed the data, scaled it and performed hyperparameter tuning using GridSearchCV and RandomizedSearchCV.

 **Thoughts** : With the amount of parameters I've given, legends say its still running.

+# 100 Days Of Code - Log

+### Day 98: September 2, 2020

+**Today's Progress**: Performed performance testing on the Classification model I made yesterday.
+Used accuracy, F1-score, Precision-Recall curve, Roc curve, confusion matrix and a few more metrics to test the performance of my model.
+Tired but satisfied.

+**Thoughts** : The task wasn't as hard as I thoughtit would be.
+I'm glad I'mable to learn new things withinsuch short spanof time.
+Looking forwardto the next task.